-- relationship code (n = 76), and SPs where 1 or more children existed but a record on the OP file was not created (value = 4; n = 82). - op#chldedit is a variable from Round 3 forward that indicates a record was added for a child who should have been reported in a prior round.
+- cs1dreconcil is a Round 1 variable on the SP file that identifies SPs for whom a record was corrected (value = 2), most often a relationship was changed to child from some other relationship code (n = 76), and SPs where 1 or more children existed but a record on the OP file was not created (value = 4; n = 82). - op#chldedit is a variable from Round 3 forward that indicates a record was added for a child who should have been reported in a prior round.
 Values of the variable indicate the round when the record was added.